 Baling and Storing

 Hemp stalk is baled for transportation and long-term storage using traditional farming balers.
-Large round balers are best for hemp because they don’t pack the hemp as tightly as square balers, which allows for more thorough drying.
+Large round balers are best for hemp because they allow for more thorough drying as they don’t pack the hemp as tightly as square balers.
 Hemp should be stored in a dry environment in conditions intended to reduce as much absorbable air moisture as possible.
 It’s also important to check for wet patches during baling to further avoid mold.

 How is Hemp Cultivated Differently than Marijuana?